AlviRownok/Chess_Knight_Paths/README.md

 ## Output Files

-The script generates the following output files in your project directory:
+When running the script via command line, the script can generate the following output files in your project directory:

+1. **Animated GIF**: `paths.gif`
+   - An animation showing the knight moving along each path.
+   - Uses a knight chess piece icon for visualization.

-1. **Graphviz DOT File**: `paths.dot`
+2. **Graphviz DOT File**: `paths.dot`
    - A DOT file representing the shortest paths graphically.
    - Start nodes are marked in green, and end nodes in red.

-2. **Chessboard Images**:
+3. **Chessboard Images**:
    - **PNG Image**: `paths.png`
    - **PDF Document**: `paths.pdf`
    - Visual representations of the paths overlaid on a chessboard.
    - Start positions are highlighted in green, end positions in red.

-3. **Animated GIF**: `paths.gif`
-   - An animation showing the knight moving along each path.
-   - Uses a knight chess piece icon for visualization.

 ---